taylordotfish/librecaptcha/README.rst

 well.

 *multicaptcha* challenges present you with one large image split into a grid of tiles and ask you to select the tiles that contain a given object.
-It is possible to select no tiles; however, it appears that this is rarely the correct answer.
+Occasionally, the image will not contain the object, but rather something that looks similar.
+It is possible to select no tiles in this case, but reCAPTCHA may have been fooled by the similar-looking object and would reject a selection of no tiles.

 **Note:** Even when all challenges are completed and a token is obtained, the token may still be rejected when used.
 If this happens, simply try again.